Students, faculty and staff need a dedicated space to discuss, collaborate and think creatively about equity and inclusion.

 The Center marks an evolution in cultural and community spaces at Skidmore by meeting the increasing demand for community access, fostering more dynamic connections across all studies and providing the opportunity to advance social change.

-The Center will be a vibrant, accessible location for programming, including classes, conferences, workshops, performances, research talks, informal discussions and collaborations between Skidmore and the local Saratoga Springs community.
+The Center is a vibrant, accessible location for programming, including classes, conferences, workshops, performances, research talks, informal discussions and collaborations between Skidmore and the local Saratoga Springs community.
 This centralized social hub serves as a community base for people from diverse cultures, religions, identities, backgrounds and perspectives.

 A classroom, open performance, meeting and speaking space (including a large, state-of-the-art